CZ-NIC/run-or-raise/README.md

 (sleep 1 && gnome-extensions disable run-or-raise@edvard.cz & ) && dbus-run-session -- gnome-shell --nested --wayland && gnome-extensions enable run-or-raise@edvard.cz
 ```

 What does this command do?
-The extension must be running in the main session in order to be started in the nested too.
-After a second, we disable it in the main session to not interfere with the nested instance of the extension: They share the same shortcuts and the main would prevail.
-When the session is over, enable it in the main again.
+Note that the extension must be running in the main session in order to be started in the nested session too.
+So after a second, we disable it in the main session to not interfere with the nested instance of the extension: They share the same shortcuts and the main would prevail.
+When the nested session is over, enable it in the main session again.